 H2.
 HatchWater Table

 This table links to the Hatchery table via the HatchID field and holds the hatchery water source data.
 It has a many to one relationship with the Hatchery table.
-(Back to table of contents)
+(Back to Hatchery table) (Back to table of contents) (Back to table of contents)